-After learning the contents of this course, the student will be able to

-- 1. Design and test programs to solve mathematical and scientific problems.
-(L5) - 2.
-Write structured programs using control structures and functions.
-(L3)
+Upon completion of this course the student will be able to: 1.
+Develop C programs to solve mathematical and scientific problems.
+L3 2.
+Develop C programs to work on files.
+L3.
+3. Construct C programs to understand the memory allocation functions.
+L3